 What are the best practices when setting up incident rules?

-Business (Workflow/Escalation) Rules in your Oracle Service Cloud application
+Business (Workflow/Escalation) Rules in your Oracle B2C Service application

 Incident rulesets can become quite intricate and complex.
 However, the best practices listed below will help you set up a solid foundation for your ruleset that allows you to both organize your rules and take advantage of useful actions that can be accomplished using rules.

 Some best practices are focused on the overall setup of the rulebase and how it is structured:

 - Plot and draw out your workflow process on paper before building rules.
 This allows you to not only understand your routing and handling process, but also identifies inefficiencies in your current process.

 - Have queues, staff accounts, custom fields and profiles in place and functioning before building rules.
 Incident rules are commonly used to route incidents or set fields.
 Make sure the necessary items exist in your application before you try to create your rules.